oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Kernel arguments represent only the explicit kernel arguments that are within ?brackets? e.g.?func(arg1, arg2, ?).

 - Use ::${x}KernelSetArgumentValue to setup arguments for a kernel launch.
-- The AppendLaunchKernel command will make a copy the kernel arguments to send to the device.
+- The ::${x}CommandListAppendLaunchKernel et al functions will make a copy the kernel arguments to send to the device.
 - Kernel arguments can be updated at any time and used across multiple append calls.

 The following pseudo-code demonstrates a sequence for setting kernel args and launching the kernel: